SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

 # Customer Template

-**Customer Template** displays a standardized format or structure used in customer relationship management (CRM) systems to consistently collect and organize customer information.
+**Customer Template** is a standardized format or structure used in customer relationship management (CRM) systems to consistently collect and organize customer information.

-_Note: The template configuration for these functions will affect the web and mobile app_
+_Note: The template configuration for these functions will affect both the web and mobile app_

 ## Table of Contents